MartinMuzik/guitarTabPlayer/README.md

 Web application like songsterr.com written in JavaScript which will be used to create and play guitar tabs (from own formated text file).
 Main features will be:

- - Tab player
+ - Tab player - finished
- - Library with tabs
+ - Library with tabs - finished
  - Admin
    - Login - finished
    - Tab creator - finished